cconklin/iridium/README.md

 ### Classes

 Classes in Iridium are defined with the `class` keyword.
-Classes must declare which attributes that they have.

 ```
   class MyClass
-    attributes :attr_1, :attr_2
     # methods go here
   end
 ```

-Classes can also inherit from other classes, and obtain, without the need for declaration, the attributes of their superclass.
+Classes can also inherit from other classes and obtain the methods of their superclass.

 ```
   class MyOtherClass < MyClass
     # inherits from MyClass
-    attributes :attr_3
-    # has the attributes :attr_1, :attr_2, and :attr_3 defined
-    # they can be accessed by self.attr_1 or by @attr_1 (for example)
-    private_attributes :attr_4
-    # :attr_4 is only avaliable in the scope of self as @attr_4
     # methods go here
   end
 ```

-Attributes can be accessed internally via the `@` sigil, or publicly without.
-All attributes are public unless declared with `private_attributes` (that is, one could call `my_obj.some_attribute` from anywhere if `some_attribute` is public; if it is private, it is only visible within the methods of `my_obj`).

 ## Types